-Forthcoming May 2025 with the University of British Columbia Press!
+Forthcoming May 2025 from the University of British Columbia Press

 Trading on Art: Cultural Diplomacy and Free Trade in North America is a call to attend to the power relationships that underpin art and its circulation.
 The book centres visual art as a mediating force, exploring how art is intertwined with the negotiation of free trade in North America in the late twentieth century.